How To Create a Writing Routine with a Full-Time Job

 It keeps us from veering too far off course and focusing our time on busy work.

-The first draft is allowed to be messy and horrible.
+The first draft is allowed to be messy.
 I don’t need to only put pen to paper when I’ve found the perfect words and ideal sentences.

 It can all be fixed later.